McDegens-DAO/solana-action-express/README.md

 This Express server package provides Solana Actions endpoints for Solana Blinks

-Here's a live example of a McDegens Blink powered by Dialect
+Here's a live example of a McDegens Donation Blink powered by a **solana-action-express** server.

 https://actions.dialect.to/?action=solana-action:https://actions.mcdegen.xyz:8444/donate-config